 4. Gold – Best Long Term Store of Value to Invest in

 Ask any seasoned long term investor in the UK and they likely tell you that they have a small allocation of trading capital reserved for gold.
 Why?
 Well, gold is the oldest ‘form of money’ that these days – is an excellent store of value to hedge against falling markets.
-In fact, it is often the first asset classes that UK investors turn to when market conditions appear somewhat bearish.
+In fact, it is often the first asset class that UK investors turn to when market conditions appear somewhat bearish.

 Now, when we say invest in gold, we are not talking about buying chunks of gold bullion and storing it under your bed.
 Not only would this a logistical nightmare, but the minute that gold is exposed to oxygen it begins to lose value.
 The other option available to you is to use an online platform that allows you to invest in gold – which in turn, is stored by the respective company in a regulated vault.